python-rope/ropemacs/README.txt

 After that depending on the refactoring, you'll be asked about the essential information a refactoring needs to know (like the new name in rename refactoring).
+You can skip it by prefixing the refactoring;
+this can be useful when using batchset command (described later).

 Next you'll see the base prompt of a refactoring dialog that shows something like "Choose what to do".
-You can choose to set other optional refactoring options; after setting each option you'll be returned back to the base prompt.
+By entering the name of a refactoring option you can set its value.
+After setting each option you'll be returned back to the base prompt.
 Finally, you can ask rope to perform, preview or cancel the refactoring.

 See keybinding_ section and try the refactorings yourself.